84000/translation-memory-resources/README.md

         </tu>
         <tu>
             <prop name="folio">F.143.b</prop>
-            <flag type="alternateSource">Segment was translated from the Sanskrit, see note.</flag>
+            <eft:flag type="alternateSource">Segment was translated from the Sanskrit, see note.</flag>
             <tuv xml:lang="en">
                 <seg>The Blessed One was dwelling on the banks of the great Nairañjanā River,
                     together with seven thousand bodhisattvas.
-Among them were the Noble Avalokiteśvara, Vajrapāṇi, Maitreya, and Mañjuśrī, and all the great śrāvakas like Subhūti, Śāriputra, and Maudgalyāyana.<note xml:id="UT22084-061-006-216"
+Among them were the Noble Avalokiteśvara, Vajrapāṇi, Maitreya, and Mañjuśrī, and all the great śrāvakas like Subhūti, Śāriputra, and Maudgalyāyana.<tei:note xml:id="UT22084-061-006-216"
                     /></seg>
             </tuv>
             <tuv xml:lang="bo">